Jay O. Sanders: Video games

+Personal life

+Sanders married Maryann Plunkett in 1991.
+They met while acting on the television series A Man Called Hawk.
+They have a son, Jamie.

 Awards and honors

 He received the 2018 Joe A. Callaway Award, presented by the Actors’ Equity Foundation for "best performance in a professional production of a classic play", for his performance in Chekhov's Uncle Vanya.
 He also received the Drama Desk Award for 2019 for Actor in a Play for Uncle Vanya.
 In 2024, he received an Outer Critics Circle Award for Outstanding Featured Performer in an Off-Broadway Play for his performance in Primary Trust.